 The customer location map provides real-time information such as your sales amount and whether you have enabled or disabled a region for tax purposes.

 A one-screen view of all your global sales in countries with digital VAT/GST and sales tax rules.
 You can view your sale amounts in each country by simply hovering over a particular tax jurisdiction.

 Under ‘All sales’ there is an approximate amount of all of your B2C and B2B sales in a specific region.

 Underneath the customer location map is the Taxation summary table with a breakdown of relevant VAT/GST-related information on a region-by-region basis.

 For example, in the European Union, it is 20 days after the end of each quarter while in Saudi Arabia VAT must be filed by the last day of the month following the end of the monthly tax period.

-For your convenience, the most common filing date for each supported tax jurisdiction is displayed on the global dashboard.
+Please note that the most common filing date for each supported tax jurisdiction is displayed on the global dashboard.

-Some tax jurisdictions have a sales threshold which, when exceeded, triggers VAT/GST obligations.
-Taxamo’s global dashboard will track your sales in countries with these thresholds to show you how close you are to triggering such VAT/GST obligations.
+You can use the Dashboard to help you to track your sales in countries with these thresholds to show you how close you are to triggering such VAT/GST obligations.

-When exceeded, the dashboard will display the ‘EXCEEDED’ alert.
+- When exceeded, the dashboard will display the ‘EXCEEDED’ alert.

 Some tax jurisdictions do not include sales thresholds in their rules.
 In these cases, ‘N/A’ is used.